eosnetworkfoundation/grant-framework/applications/TheLostDiamond_BjornOmsland.md

 Our team has an ambitious and long term commitment to make TheLostDiamond one of the most popular social platforms for outdoor activities, with millions of monthly active users.

 150 million people are hunting virtual monsters on PokémonGo.
 150 million people subscribe to YouTuber MrBeast's entertaining challenges where money is given back to the show's participants.
-By utilizing EOS, we have the opportunity and advantage to replace virtual monsters with real money in a new real-world adventure game.
+By utilizing the EOS, we can do this better.
+We have the opportunity and advantage to replace virtual monsters with real money.
 And publish entertaining challenges on YouTube where money can be sent to participants all over the world in less than three seconds.
-This is a great opportunity to show the possibilities in the EOS-ecosystem and web3 to people outside the crypto space.

 For people to adapt a new technology in mass, it needs to improve their lives by an order of magnitude.
 It’s not an easy task to motivate non-tech people to create an EOS-account, download and learn how to use Anchor sign-in or create a Coinbase account.
 It’s a steep learning curve.
 TheLostDiamond solves this by having a $1,000 dollar lost diamond as incentive for participating.

 The Lost Diamond is free to use for everyone.
 Everyone can conquer one checkpoint per day in the free tier.
 A premium paid tier is available, where participants pay a $7 dollar monthly fee to conquer unlimited checkpoints per day.

-The Lost Diamond business model.
-The business model was updated in 2023.
-The old business model had only one source of income - users that pay a $7 dollar monthly subscription.
+The Lost Diamond business model was updated in 2023.
+The old business model had only one source of income; users that pay a $7 dollar monthly subscription.
-The new business model has five income sources and a free tier to make The Lost Diamond easy available for everyone.
+The new business model has five income sources and a free tier to make The Lost Diamond easily available for everyone.
 - A free tier
 - Participants paying a $7 dollar monthly subscription
 - Sponsorships on YouTube-videos